NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Has slightly less stun
     - Kankuro recovers two frames faster than before
     - Grabbable the entire move
+- 6A-(B) cannot be done on the last two frames of the move
 - 6A(B)
     - Can be done on whiff
     - String window adjusted to only go to animation end and not with the additional recovery that was added to 6A
+- 4B has two less frames of DEF
 - 4A
-    - Hitbox on elbow removed
+    - Hitboxes removed
-    - Hand hitbox higher
-    - More lift
+    - Has a hyuuga cancel on it before the retraction
     - Recovers faster
     - Frame 14 becomes immune to highs and mids
+    - More lift (TODO: relevant if no more hitbox?)
 - 8B
     - Duration changed from 49 to 44 frames (land on 40)
     - Is "airborne" two frames earlier